shannonriester/Beat-The-Bands-day-38/README.md

 //to do
 - vote/unvote on Votes page
+  - who voted on what in scrolling column (onclick) -- list of all the votes
 - what happened to my shake feature!?
 - update view when user logs in on votes page
 - testing